algobulls/algobulls_help_site/docs/member/faq.md

 ### iii.
 What is backtesting & paper trading?
 **Backtesting** is the method of testing the past performance of an existing or tweaked strategy.
 If you want to check how the strategies perform in the live markets without investing real money you can try **Paper trading**.
 Ensure the toggle button on the bottom left side of the website is switched to Test Mode.

 ### iv.
-How accurate is virtual trading in comparison to real trading?
+How accurate is virtual trading in comparison to live trading?
-The only difference between virtual trading and real trading is that it does not involve real money or real markets, but it is as accurate as real trading.
+The only difference between virtual trading and live trading is that it does not involve real money or real markets, but it is as accurate as live trading.

 ### v.
-How to use a virtually traded strategy in real trading?
+How to use a virtually traded strategy in live trading?
 If you are happy with a strategy after its virtual trading results you can begin real money trading by simply switching to Live Mode.

 The backtested/Paper traded strategy will be added to your My Strategies section where you can simply switch them to Live Trading from the toggle button.
 The strategy will be added to your portfolio in Live Mode.
 You can Start the strategy and begin trading.